Zaza language: Grammar

-In terms of grammar, genetics, linguistics and core vocabulary the Zaza language is closely related to Old Azeri, Tati of Iran, Talysh, Sangsari, Semnani, Mazandarani and Gilaki languages spoken on the shores of the Caspian Sea and northern Iran.
-The language also has grammatical similarities with the Parthian language, which is an extinct northwestern Iranian language.
-Zaza language with Talysh, Tati, Semnani, Sangesari, Gilaki and some other central Iranian dialects, forms a belt of northwestern Iranian languages among northwestern Iranian languages.
-This belt is geographically divided by speakers of Persian, Azerbaijani and Kurdish into two parts: Zaza, Talysh and Tati languages in the western part and Semnani, Sangesari, Gilaki (and other Caspian/Central dialects) in the eastern part.
+In terms of grammar, genetics, linguistics (diachronic) and core vocabulary the Zaza language is closely related to the Old Azeri, Tati of Iran, Talysh, Sangsari, Semnani, Mazandarani and Gilaki languages spoken on the shores of the Caspian Sea and northern Iran.
+Zaza also has distinctive and significant grammatical similarities with the Parthian and Bactrian languages, which are two Iranian languages of late antiquity.
+Zaza, along with Talysh, Tati, Semnani, Sangsari, Gilaki and some other central Iranian dialects, forms a belt of Northwestern Iranian languages among the Northwestern Iranian languages.
+This belt is geographically divided by speakers of Persian, Azerbaijani and Kurdish into two parts: the Zaza, Talysh and Tati languages in the western part and Semnani, Sangsari, Gilaki (and other Caspian/Central dialects) in the eastern part.
 The Zaza language, along with Tati, Talysh and some northwestern dialects, has strongly preserved its Northwestern Iranian isogloss roots and is quite distant from Persian and Kurdish.
-Overall, from Zaza, Tat and Talysh downward to Kurdish and Persian, the western Iranian languages are successively less "archaic".
-Zaza language, along with Talysh and Tati, is located at the westernmost part of the northwestern Iranian languages while Persian and Kurdish are positioned at the easternmost part:
+Overall, from Zaza, Tat and Talysh downward to Kurdish and Persian, the Western Iranian languages are successively less "archaic".
+Zaza, along with Talysh and Tati, is located at the westernmost part of the Western Iranian languages while Persian and Kurdish are positioned at the easternmost part: